emilboe/GardenView-Frontend/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This project was built using the MERN stack, with a few smaller plugins included in the acknowledgements section

 * [React](https://reactjs.org/)
 * [Node](https://nodejs.org/en/)
 * [Express](https://expressjs.com/)